A microframework for network oriented applications

-- Supports uvloop, tokio and aiogevent as event loop policy providers (though YMMV with the last two)
+Supports uvloop and tokio as event loop policy providers (though YMMV with the last one)

 Asphalt can be used to make any imaginable kind of networked application, ranging from trivial command line tools to highly complex component hierarchies that start multiple network servers and/or clients using different protocols.

 What really sets Asphalt apart from other frameworks is its resource sharing system – the kind of functionality usually only found in bulky application server software.
 Asphalt components publish their services as resources in a shared context.
 Components can build on resources provided by each other, making it possible to create components that offer highly sophisticated functionality with relatively little effort.

 Full documentation: https://asphalt.readthedocs.io/